accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/14.2/annexe.md

     title: Activation of accessibility features
 ---

-#### Particular cases
+#### Special cases

-The criterion is not applicable for functionalities integrated into the operating system or browser.
+The criterion does not apply to features integrated into the operating system or browser.